Geordie (film): Plot

 The story begins in a small Highland school classroom.
 Geordie MacTaggart is a "wee" (small) Scottish schoolboy, and the son of a gamekeeper.
 Although his best friend Jean does not mind his height, after he sees a newspaper advertisement for a bodybuilding correspondence course offered by Henry Samson, he sends for the course and embarks diligently on Samson's fitness programme.
 By the time Geordie turns 21, he has grown into a tall, fit man who continues to follow Samson's long-distance instructions.
 Jean, however, disapproves of the amount of time he spends training.

 Geordie works as assistant to his father, the local laird's head gamekeeper.
 One day, when they are out together in a storm, his father becomes ill.
 Geordie carries him home many miles, but his father develops pneumonia and dies.
-The laird (Alistair Sim) makes Geordie the new gamekeeper.
+The laird makes Geordie the new gamekeeper.

 One day, he gets a letter from Samson, who suggests he take up hammer throwing.
 On his first attempt, he almost hits the laird, who then tries to show him how it is done.
 However, the laird's own hammer throw almost hits the local minister, who is passing by on his bike.
 It turns out that the minister is knowledgeable about the sport, and he trains Geordie.
-At the minister's urging, Geordie reluctantly enters a Highland games.
+At the minister's urging, Geordie reluctantly enters a Highland games event.
 He initially makes two bad throws, but after the unexpected appearance (and encouragement) of Jean, he wins with his final throw.

 Two members of the Olympics selection committee visit him and invite him to join the British team for the Melbourne Olympic Games in Australia.
 Geordie is once again reluctant, as he does not particularly care to compete against others, but finally agrees.
 He takes the train to London, where he finally gets to meet Henry Samson, who has come to see him off when he boards the ship for Australia.